Dog Eye Discharge Causes and Treatments

 If you noticed gunk or eye discharge in your dog's eye and found yourself Googling, "My dog's eye is goopy" you're not alone.

-But how can you tell if your dog needs to see a vet, or if this is just normal?
 In this article, we will break down the signs of concern and signs of when you can tackle your dog’s eye boogers at home.

 dog eye gunk